Two-Face

-The character has been adapted into numerous forms of media, having been portrayed in live action by Billy Dee Williams in the 1989 film Batman, Tommy Lee Jones in the 1995 film Batman Forever, Aaron Eckhart in 2008 film The Dark Knight, Nicholas D'Agosto on the FOX television series Gotham, and Misha Collins on The CW television series Gotham Knights.
-Richard Moll, Troy Baker, and others have provided Two-Face's voice ranging from animation to video games.
+The character has been adapted in various media incarnations, having been portrayed in film by Billy Dee Williams in Batman (1989), Tommy Lee Jones in Batman Forever (1995), Aaron Eckhart in The Dark Knight (2008), and Harry Lawtey in Joker: Folie à Deux (2024), in television by Nicholas D'Agosto in the Fox series Gotham, and Misha Collins in The CW series Gotham Knights.
+Richard Moll, Troy Baker, and others have provided Two-Face's voice in animation and video games.